 The Basic Steps to Change Any Type of Shower head

 The first step to replace a wall mounted or handheld showerhead, is to place a rubber mat or a stack of paper towels over the drain to prevent parts from going down it.
 There aren’t many small parts involved in changing a showerhead, but there is nothing worse than dropping something you need down a drain and having to call that plumber anyway!

 Step two involves wrapping electrical tape around the handle of the pliers to allow a better non-slip grip.
 You are bound to encounter some water, and perhaps some slimy residue from the old fixture.
 This step makes using the tool much easier.
 It can also prevent nasty nicks, not only on your fixtures, but your hands as well.

 The third basic step to replacing a showerhead, is to remove the old one.
 This should be tried first by hand, and can be done by rotating the showerhead counter-clock wise.
 If you find your showerhead is not coming off easily, then you can use your adjustable wrench and slip knot pliers.
 Place a soft rag about the shower arm (the part of the fixture sticking out from the wall) to protect it from being damaged by the wrench.
 Then, using the wrench on around the nut holding the old shower head in place to the shower arm, use the slip knot pliers around the base of the old showerhead and turn counter-clock wise.

 Sometimes a showerhead will be stuck to the wall due to hard water and mineral deposit build-up.
+For everyone living in an area of hard water or the ones facing issues of chlorinated water would often face the problem of a stuck shower as well.
 You may find that your showerhead threads have been misaligned or it has been on the shower arm for an extended length of time.